 From my beloved aunt Sylvia’s journals, which include entries on her role in the Auxiliary Fire Service (AFS) in London in World War II.

-This entry was written in 1941 when Sylvia was based at Knightsbridge Fire Station:
+These entries were written in 1941 when Sylvia was based at Knightsbridge Fire Station:

-I can’t help but think that this diary will be a very interesting document one say – my account of the Blitzes are interesting even now!
+I can’t help but think that this diary will be a very interesting document one day – my account of the Blitzes are interesting even now!
 I hope if I’m deaded someone will find it & treat it with proper respect.

 Fire Station 9.3.41